noh4nsen/github_actions_wizardry/.github/ISSUE_TEMPLATE/bug_report.md

 ### **Steps to reproduce**

-Steps to reproduce the behavior:
+If applicable, add the steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'